vladyslavnUA/arithmaticpy/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Documentation
+The official documentation for arithmaticpy can be found @ [https://pypi.org/project/arithmaticpy/](https://pypi.org/project/arithmaticpy/)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)